EliasSih/NbcSpreadSheetService/README.md

 - Each line in the CSV file is read, and each comma-delimited element becomes a cell.
 - If a cell looks like an expression (for instance, `#(sum A1 B2)`), it is stored separately for later evaluation.
 - Once all lines are read, these expressions are evaluated so each reference is replaced by a computed value.
 - Each row of the CSV is handled once.
 As lines are read, cells go straight into the grid.
 If any cell appears to be an expression (for instance, #(sum A1 B2)), it is added right away to cachedExpressions, keyed by its location.
 This saves a full scan later on.
 Once loading finishes, the system can iterate over the stored expressions without searching every cell.
-This single-pass strategy keeps both memory and CPU use in check.
+This single-pass strategy keeps both memory and CPU use low.

 ## Recursively Evaluating Expressions
 Whenever an expression cell references other cells, the system inspects each reference: